- Code SOCY2059

 This course examines what Sociology has to offer to the study of resistance.
 The popular concept of resistance has been used to describe a vast array of activities, from participation in mass social movements to the wearing of 'non-conformist' fashion.
 But what exactly is 'resistance'?
 What do protest movements and more everyday acts of resistance have in common and what sets them apart?
 Does resistance necessarily entail resistance against something?
-We explore such questions through a variety of contemporary case studies, ranging from anti-globalisation protest to culture jamming, anti-racism, terrorism and sexual politics.
+We explore such questions through a variety of contemporary case studies drawn from contemporary culture and students' lives.

 Upon successful completion, students will have the knowledge and skills to:

-- analyze sociological writings and other theories relating to the theme of resistance;
+- analyse sociological writings and other theories relating to the theme of resistance;

 - identify different forms of resistance and evaluate their effectiveness;